ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * <h3><code>:paths</code> ↳ <code>:include</code></h3>

+  See these two important discussions to fully understand your options for header file search paths:

+  * [Configuring Your Header File Search Paths][header-file-search-paths]
+  * [`TEST_INCLUDE_PATH(...)` build directive macro][test-include-path-macro]

+  [header-file-search-paths]: #configuring-your-header-file-search-paths
+  [test-include-path-macro]:

-  This is a separate set of paths that specify locations to look for header files.
-If your header files are intermixed with source files, you must duplicate those paths here.
+  This set of paths specifies the locations of your header files.
+If your header files are intermixed with source files, you must duplicate some or all of your `:paths` ↳ `:source` entries here.

-  In its simplest use, an include paths configuration can be exhaustive.
+  In its simplest use, your include paths list can be exhaustive.
-  That is, you list all path locations where your project's header files reside.
+  That is, you list all path locations where your project's header files reside in this configuration list.

-  However, if you have a complex project or many, many include paths that create problematically long search paths at the command line, you may treat your `:paths` ↳ `:include` list as a base, common list and complement it with use of the `TEST_INCLUDE_PATH(...)` build directive macro in your test files.
-See the discussion of this build directive macro for more on this.
+  However, if you have a complex project or many, many include paths that create problematically long search paths at the compilation command line, you may treat your `:paths` ↳ `:include` list as a base, common list.
+Having established that base list, you can then extend it on a test-by-test basis with use of the `TEST_INCLUDE_PATH(...)` build directive macro in your test files.

   **Default**: `[]` (empty)